Sadegh28/PyIT-MLFS/README.md

 #### Your Own Dataset
-Put your dataset into data folder.
-The folder structure should follow the format:
+1. Put your datasetس into data folder.
+The folder structure for each dataset should follow the format:

         -YourDataset
         |--- train.csv
         |--- train_labels.csv
         |--- test.csv
         |--- test_labels.csv

+2. Run the following command to rank features of a dataset from the mulan repository:

+        python PyIT-MLFS.py  --data-path 'data\'  --datasets   d1, d2, ..., dn   --fs-methods a1, a2, ..., am

+As an example, download the ``` emotions ``` dataset through this [link](https://github.com/Sadegh28/PyIT-MLFS/raw/master/data/emotions/emotions.rar)